-After filtering, for every outgoing flow we perform a backward search in line 18 and check in line 19 if we found reachable incoming flows (sources).
+After filtering, in line 18, we determine for every outgoing flow (target) which of the flows entering the process's implementation (in) can flow into this outgoing flow using a backward search on the data flow graph.
+In line 19, we check if we found reachable incoming flows (sources).
 The pair of the found sources and the target represent one I-Flow, that is added to the result set i.
 If exactly one incoming data flow is propagated to the outgoing data flow, we found an implemented forward, and if multiple incoming data flows are propagated to an outgoing data flow, we found an implemented join.
 Note that we only consider patterns with one outgoing flow.
 If there are contracts in the DFD with multiple outgoing flows, they have to be split into multiple contracts.
 Finally, we return all found I-Flows.

 After we extracted the I-Flows, we compare them to the expectations from the SecDFD using Algorithm 2.
-The input to this algorithm are the process, the mapping, and the extracted I-Flows.
+The input to this algorithm is the process, the mapping, and the extracted I-Flows.
 The output is a set of identified violations (absence and divergence).

 The algorithm is again based on two steps.
 First, we collect all possible matches between the I-Flows and the expected flows from the SecDFD contracts (D-Flows).
-We consider the implementation of a contract to be convergent with the SecDFD if and only if there exists a bidirectional one-to-one mapping between the D-Flow of the contract and an I-Flow.
+We consider the implementation of a contract to be convergent with the SecDFD if and only if there exists a bidirectional one-to-one mapping between every D-Flow of all contracts and all I-Flows extracted using Algorithm 2.
 We call this property a biunique mapping.
-But, the matches are usually not biunique because of the overlapping asset type mappings, therefore we have to reduce the initial set of matches to a set of biunique mappings in the second step.
+But, the matches are usually not biunique because of the overlapping asset type mappings; therefore, we have to reduce the initial set of matches to a set of biunique mappings in the second step.